codeatcg/VRPG/README.md

 # Prepare your data

 The naming scheme of assembly should follow <a href="https://github.com/pangenome/PanSN-spec">PanSN prefix naming pattern</a>.
 Briefly, the assembly's name consists of sample name, delimiter, and haplotype name, e.g., sampleA#0.
 But it's a little looser in VRPG.
 It's not required that the haplotype name must be numeric, characters are also allowed.
+When indexing the graph users can define the search depth (VRPG version > 0.12) by option ‘--xDep’.
+In general, the default value can work well.
+A small value for this option may cause some big bubbles on the rendered graph uncompleted.
+Owing to the linearity of the reference genome on graph rendered by VRPG the uncompleted bubble and its approximate location relative to the reference genome can still be recognized generally.

 ## rGFA format graph